 Considers a range of topics focusing on the centrality of gender to development and developing nations.
 Topics include: empowerment, reproduction, masculinities, health, fertility, gendered economies, micro-credit and familial resource allocation.

-DEVELOP 710 Development Policies and Institutions
+DEVELOP 710 Development Policies and Institutions (Semester Two)

 Provides students with in-depth knowledge of policy approaches to alleviate poverty, enhance social justice and achieve sustainability.
 Contemporary development policies carried out by governments, donor agencies and UN organisations will be scrutinised.
 Examples of policies that will be covered in the course are land reform and migration policies, gender policies, climate adaptation and mitigation as well as ethical trade policies.